 The Asian palm civet, once considered a pest, is now an extremely coveted creature, since their feces can create the most expensive coffee in the world: kopi luwak.

-The small creatures would enrage locals by climbing on buildings at night and making too much noise, then leaving droppings in populated areas for people to step in the next morning.
+The small creatures would enrage locals by climbing on buildings at night and making too much noise, and of course, by leaving their droppings in populated areas.

 What Is Kopi Luwak, The World’s Priciest “Poop Coffee”?